Why Endeavour Silver Corp. (EXK)’s Most Recent Report Reveals Some Hints About Its Future

 EXK’s Market Performance

-EXK stocks went up by 22.35% for the week, with a monthly jump of 20.27% and a quarterly performance of 80.40%, while its annual performance rate touched 477.27%.
-The volatility ratio for the week stands at 5.54% while the volatility levels for the past 30 days are set at 8.05% for Endeavour Silver Corp..
-The simple moving average for the period of the last 20 days is 6.81% for EXK stocks with a simple moving average of 63.33% for the last 200 days.
+EXK stocks went down by -4.82% for the week, with a monthly drop of -0.52% and a quarterly performance of 42.54%, while its annual performance rate touched 337.40%.
+The volatility ratio for the week stands at 6.11% while the volatility levels for the past 30 days are set at 7.53% for Endeavour Silver Corp..
+The simple moving average for the period of the last 20 days is -4.96% for EXK stocks with a simple moving average of 44.26% for the last 200 days.

 Analysts’ Opinion of EXK